hmrc/bank-account-verification-frontend/README-v1.md

 An example of a client service can be seen in [bank-account-verification-example-frontend](https://github.com/hmrc/bank-account-verification-example-frontend) (`BAVEFE`).

-**Please note**, you are viewing documentation for the latest version of the `BAVFE` API (v2).
-[You can view the readme for the old version of the API here.](https://github.com/hmrc/bank-account-verification-example-frontend/README-v1.md)

 ## Flow
 There are 3 parts to the usage of `BAVFE`:
 1. **Initiate a journey** - Initialises a new journey with a unique id (provided by `BAVFE`) and customisation parameters.